 May we be blessed by the balancing wisdom of this tradition, by unyielding and unlimited light, and may we bring this blessing to the world around us, for healing.

 (This post is part of the Sinai and Synapses Discussion Forum, a collection of perspectives on specific topics.
-It is part of our Fall 2016 series, “When Religion Heals, When Science Heals.”
+It is part of our series “When Religion Heals, When Science Heals.”
 It is adapted from a sermon delivered on Yom Kippur 5777, October 12, 2016).